Sporarum/scala/spec/06-expressions.md

 and the expected result type.

-In the case of a function with multiple lists of type arguments, and/or which returns a value with a higher kinded type, the applied types are the leftmost ones, while the rightmost ones are inferred.
+In the case of a function with multiple lists of type arguments, and/or which returns a value with a polymorphic function type, the applied types are the leftmost ones, while the rightmost ones are inferred.

 ###### example